elefevre/elements-of-unit-testing-style/README.md

 * assertEquals()
 * notEqualsMessage()

 This proved rather insufficient, and messages were not always very explicit, so later versions of JUnit expanded on those.
-By JUnit 3, there were 8 assertions methods, and finally, in JUnit 4.4, there was the addition of assertThat(), a generic assertion method based on Hamcrest[1].
+By JUnit 3, there were 8 assertions methods, and finally, in JUnit 4.4, there was the addition of assertThat(), a generic assertion method based on Hamcrest ([quoting Kent Beck](https://twitter.com/KentBeck/status/331422460371156992): "@elefevre i like hamcrest, but i don't think the dependency (our first ever) was worth it on balance. haven't talked about it publicly tho.").
 This made developers aware of the existence of fluent APIs for verifying the results from their production code.
 These APIs are great, and I strongly recommend them for writing your tests.

-[1]: which, in retrospect, might not have been the best decision, according to Kent Beck ("@elefevre i like hamcrest, but i don't think the dependency (our first ever) was worth it on balance. haven't talked about it publicly tho.", [see this Twitter message](https://twitter.com/KentBeck/status/331422460371156992))

 I am aware of 3 fluent assertion libraries: